mcaceresb/latex-preamble/README.md

     * Pre-section text is `Lecture #:`
     * Left header is `\mcsemester\ \mcyear, \mcclassshort\ -- \sectiontype\ \mcdate`
     * The snippet defines the date to be today.
-* `mcpaper` are options to go from my custom LaTeX format to a more standard format for writing serious academic papers.
+* `mcpaper` are options to go from my custom LaTeX format to a more standard format for writing serious stuff.
     * Title, author, and date are typeset using LaTeX's `\maketitle`
     * No fancy header.
 We use `\pagestyle{plain}`
     * Titles are understated and go back to `#.
 Section`